BalasubramanianU/instagram-clone/README.md

 The website was build using
 - React JS
 - Node JS
+- Express JS
 - Mongo DB

 # Overview
 This project is a **Single Page Application(SPA)** which includes
 - Responsive web design
 - Authentication using JWT
-- Supported by node JS in backend
+- Supported by node JS and express JS in backend
 - Uses mongo DB as the database
 - Unit testing using jest